-Google My Business is a value-driving tool for your Google ranking that promotes your services or products.
+Google My Business profile is a value-driving tool for enhancing your search ranking that promotes your products or services.
 But it can also help you understand the market and your competition better.
-It is packed with powerful features that can give you details on important aspects of your business and help you in decision-making and creating strategies.
+It is packed with powerful features that give details on essential aspects of your business and help you in decision-making and creating strategies.

-GMB shows the total views received by your posts, photos, and business profile, giving you an exact figure.
+GMB shows the total views your posts, photos, and business profile received, giving you an exact figure.
 This can help you determine the efficiency of your business campaigns.
-For example, if you recently implemented a new marketing strategy, this insight will give you an idea of how it’s working and if it's getting the intended attention.
+For example, if Google determines your new marketing strategy, this insight will give you an idea of how it’s working and if it’s getting the intended attention.

 In this way, you can continue using those strategies that drive in more views and cut back resources on the ineffective ones.

-Engagement is how customers interact with your Google My Business account or the things you post online.
+Engagement is how customers interact with your Google My Business profile account or the things you post online.
 And GMB allows you to see their comments and the most liked and shared posts.
-Analysing all these details will give you a fair idea of what is working for your business and what isn’t.
+Analysing all these details will give you a fair idea of what works for your business and what isn’t.

 It has a section where you can see a summary of all the profiles that follow you.
 They are divided according to gender, age group, and country of residence.
 All this information is vital while creating campaigns.